simrenbasra/simys-blog/_posts/2024-12-10-12_days_of_data_intro.md

 date: 2024-12-10
 ---

 One challenge I often face when working on my projects is that I tend to spend more time completing them then planned.
-I like to thoroughly explore solutions, starting with simple approaches and gradually increase the complexity.
+I like to thoroughly explore solutions, starting with simple approaches and gradually increasing the complexity.
 This method helps me gain a deeper understanding of the data and problem at hand.
 While this is ideal for personal projects, it’s not always a possibility in the real-world.
 Often, you’re required to deliver results within a tight timeline.

 With that in mind, I’ve decided to cap my next project to 12 days!